 By TINA KELLEY and PHOEBE PINDER

 (Note: Coronavirus news is changing quickly.
 We’re updating as warranted.)
 Coronavirus (COVID 19) testing is making headlines nationwide.
-Amid a flood of reports of people being charged high prices for testing, or for related costs, some states have worked to make these tests free for anyone who requires them — sometimes under certain conditions.
-(For a database of test sites, scroll down.)
+Amid a flood of reports of people being charged high prices for testing, or being unable to find testing, there’s a need for reliable information (for a database of test sites, scroll down.)

 A Miami resident in this Business Insider story racked up a $3,200 bill, and ultimately didn’t have coronavirus.
 An actor got a test that wasn’t even processed — and he was charged $9,000, as detailed in this CBS This Morning piece from our partner Anna Werner, the chief consumer investigative reporter at CBS.